oracle/oracle-for-research/OpenSource/Connector/README.md

 # Connector

 __Connector__ is a program to simplify the SSH-Tunneling process via a Bastion host.
 This is designed to run on your local computer.
 Here we have provided binaries for Ubuntu, MacOS and Windows.
-If you are using Windows, you could either use the windows binary with Powershell or use the Ubuntu binary through Windows Subsystem for Linux (WSL).
+If you are using Windows, you could also run Ubuntu through Windows Subsystem for Linux (WSL).
 Always if required, you can compile the program following the instructions give below.

 * For the Connector to work you must have a Bastion host on the public subnet and your Rstudio server or Jupyter notebook must be installed on the private subnet.
 * User names for both bastion host and the compute instance running on the private subnet must be the same.